learn-academy-2020-delta/week-6-assessment-Drewbrad4/interview-questions.md

   7. As a user I can edit the to do list name.
   8. As a user I can edit the task name and description.
   9. As a user I can move a task up or down on the to do list, rearranging the order.
-  10. As a user I can mark a task as in progress.
+  10. As a user I can delete a task.